Zodh/college-manager/README.md

 - Spring & SpringBoot;
 - Docker;
 - PostgreSQL
-- MongoDB to do the audit.
+- MongoDB to do the audit with Atlas Database.
 - Swagger (OpenAPI Document)
 ---